Chatham University Student Honor Code Procedure

 Upon conclusion of the investigation, the Student Honor Code Committee shall make a determination as to whether the alleged violation/s occurred and recommended sanctions.
 The suspected student will be notified, in writing, of the outcome of the matter.
 The Student Honor Code Committee must complete this disposition by ten work days, after the date of the investigation.

-If the student is not satisfied with the decision of the Student Honor Code Committee, she or he may appeal, within one work week, to the President of the University/designee.
-The student will submit a written statement detailing a personal version of the incident or occurrence, her or his response to the informal procedure, the formal investigation and her or his response to the determination and the recommended sanction/s.
+Right to Appeal.
+If the student is not satisfied with the decision of the Student Honor Code Committee, they may appeal, within one work week, to the President of the University/designee.
+The student will submit a written statement detailing a personal version of the incident or occurrence, their response to the informal procedure, the formal investigation and their response to the determination and the recommended sanction/s.
 These materials should be submitted within ten work days, following the date of notification of the formal investigation.
 After review of the written materials and possible conferences with involved parties, the President/designee will make a final determination within one week of the request for appeal.
 This decision is final.